caaa81-research/windowing-strategies-prediction/README.md

 The final dataset covers **150,004 feature films** released between 2016 and 2024, including a subset of **608 Netflix originals** used exclusively for scenario-based analysis.

-Because the dataset incorporates data scraped under terms that restrict redistribution, `DB.xlsx` is not included in this repository.
-Researchers wishing to replicate the study should construct the dataset following the procedure described in Section 4 of the paper.

 ---

 ## Outputs